 Although unpurified water is unhealthy for us as well, our bodies are a lot less likely to take damage from it due to our much stronger ability to flush out toxins than they can.
 That said, if unpurified water has the ability to affect our health, then you can only imagine what it can do to a leopard geckos.

-Leopard geckos themselves don’t need to be misted but because misting can help in certain situations, it’s important that you have either a spray bottle or misting system on hand so that you can use it whenever you need it.
+So then, do leopard geckos need misting?
+Leopard geckos themselves don’t technically need to be misted.
+However, because misting can help in certain situations, it’s important that you have either a spray bottle or misting system like this one on hand so that you can use it whenever you need it.

 If it were possible, a lot more owners would mist their tank all throughout the day simply because leopard geckos seem to enjoy it but since we, unfortunately, have to take humidity levels into consideration for the sake of protecting their health, it’s not.